onepiecefreak3/XtractQuery/FormatSpecification.md

 It declares the instructions and jumps used in this function, by giving the offset into the instruction and jump table and how many of them to read for this function.
 It declares the parameter count, the amount of values that are passed into the method from an external caller.
 It declares the amount of local and object values used in the function.
 Those values are used to allocate memory for the stack used in the function.
-It declares its own name, by giving the offset into the string blob and its CRC32/CRC16 checksum.
+It declares its own name, by giving the offset into the string blob and its CRC32-B or CRC16-X25 checksum.

 #### Xq32Function